DataDog/documentation/content/agent/basic_agent_usage/suse.md

 This page outlines the basic functionality of the Datadog Agent.
-If you haven't installed the Agent yet, instructions can be found [in the Datadog agent integration page][1].
+If you haven't installed the Agent yet, instructions can be found [in the Datadog Agent integration page][1].

-The process to upgrade from the previous version of the agent is to re-run the installation.
+The process to upgrade from the previous version of the Agent is to re-run the installation.

 ## Commands